tarkah/lazystream/README.md

 Easily get LazyMan stream links, output directly or to m3u / xmltv formats.

 - Defaults to grabbing the current days games. `--date YYYYMMDD` can be specified for a certain day.
-- An m3u playlist can be generated for all games with the `--playlist-output` option
+- xmltv and m3u playlist formats can be generated for all games using the `generate` subcommand
-- An xmltv file with corresponding m3u playlist can be generated with the `--xmltv-output` option
-    - Default starting channel is 1000 in output.
-This can be changed with `--xmltv-start-channel INT`
+- Games can be recorded using the `record` subcommand.
+This requires StreamLink is installed and in your path.
+If a game is live, you can use the `--restart` flag to start recording from the beginning of the stream.
+Currently `best` quality is used with StreamLink, the `--quality` option doesn't affect this, for now.

 ```
 ❯ lazystream --help